circleci/circleci-docs/jekyll/_cci2/orbs-faq.md

 ### Private Installation of CircleCI When Using Orbs

-* Question: Can I use a private installation of CircleCI when using creating/using orbs?
+* Question: Can I use a private installation of CircleCI Server when using working with orbs?

-* Answer: No. Currently the CircleCI server does not support private installations of CircleCI when creating or using orbs.
+* Answer: No. CircleCI Server does not currently support private installations.

 ## See Also
 - Refer to [Orb Introduction]({{site.baseurl}}/2.0/orb-intro/), for a high-level overview.